 For one thing, the price of gold can go down as well as up.
 In fact, in January 2020, the gold price slipped, even as storm clouds gathered in the global economy.

 For another, gold doesn’t deliver the long-term growth opportunities that company shares can.

-As the chart above shows, gold is up around 2% over last five years – and has had a fairly bumpy ride along the way.
-Over the same time, the MSCI World Index, representing most of the listed company shares in the world, is up around 25%.
+Gold was up only around 2% over this period – and had a fairly bumpy ride along the way.
+Over the same time, the MSCI World Index, representing most of the listed company shares in the world, was up around 25%.

 If growing your wealth is your aim, gaining exposure to a diverse range of company shares around the globe should be your focus.

 A small portion can be allocated to gold – and that can be done through a choice of multi-asset funds, or some carefully selected exchange traded certificates.